Online appointment booking: If you’re not offering it to your patients, you might want to start.

 Given the chance to schedule online 24/7, about 34 percent of new patients were able to make an appointment outside of standard business hours.

 When patients have access to schedule their appointment online, 26 percent are able to choose appointments the same day or the next day, filling empty slots.

+We’re not the only ones advocating online appointment booking.
 Consider these projections for 2019 from a report by Accenture:

-For medical practices, there is a clear need to accommodate the growing numbers of people who prefer to use their devices to schedule their time.
+For healthcare practices, there is a clear need to accommodate the growing numbers of people who prefer to use their devices to schedule their time.
 After all, they can already make dinner reservations, order a taxi, and book a hair appointment with a few clicks.

 Millennials (ages 18-34 in 2016) have always had access to online information.
-They dislike traditional methods of healthcare; 71% prefer to both schedule online and to receive digital reminders rather than by phone contact.
-They can be a challenging group to engage and retain without offering the convenience of online scheduling.
+They dislike traditional methods of healthcare; 71 percent prefer to schedule online and to receive digital reminders rather than by phone contact.
+They can be a challenging group to engage and retain without offering the convenience of online appointment booking.